-3 General Taxation Regime
+2 General Taxation Regime

-3.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?
+2.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?

-As explained above, there is no specific gift or inheritance tax foreseen in the Portuguese tax law.
-However, SD taxation may arise, regardless of a person becoming established in Portugal or not, over inheritance or gifts of assets considered to be located in Portugal (please refer to our comments in question 1.1).
+There is not a specific gift or inheritance tax foreseen in the Portuguese tax law since 1 January 2004.
+However, Stamp Duty ("SD") taxation may arise, regardless of a person becoming established in Portugal or not, over inheritance or gifts of assets considered to be located in Portugal (please refer to our comments in question 3.1 below).

-3.2 How and to what extent are persons who become established in your jurisdiction liable to income tax?
+2.2 How and to what extent are persons who become established in your jurisdiction liable to income and capital gains tax?